fuel petrol station unleaded diesel GettyImages-1447983038

 The CMA’s decision to green-light Carlsberg’s takeover of Britvic features across several titles.
 The deal raises fears of job losses, with Carlsberg eyeing annual cost savings of £100m over five years, reports The Guardian.

-Carlsberg’s acquisition of Britvic is another example of London-listed business being snaffled up by a foreign company, and raises concerns UK equities may be significantly undervalued, says The Daily Mail.
+The Daily Mail takes a different angle on the story, focusing instead on the fact that Carlsberg’s acquisition of Britvic is just the latest example of London-listed business being snaffled up by a foreign company, as it raises concerns UK equities may be significantly undervalued.

 At least 70 people within the Post Office and Royal Mail knew about errors with the Horizon IT system, according to its manufacturer on the final day of the public inquiry (Sky News).
 The inquiry’s chair, Sir Wyn Williams, has promised to publish his findings “as quickly as I sensibly can” but cautioned the report will not be published for “many months”.